-Vanta vs Drata vs Secureframe Pricing: 2026 Cost Comparison
+Vanta vs Drata vs Secureframe Pricing: What Changes the SOC 2 Quote?

-Compare Vanta, Drata, and Secureframe pricing for SOC 2 and ISO 27001, including platform fees, auditor fees, add-ons, renewals, and hidden costs.
+Compare Vanta, Drata, and Secureframe pricing for SOC 2, including quote drivers, auditor fees, add-ons, renewals, hidden costs, and demo questions.

 Pricing ranges are directional planning ranges based on common buyer-reported quote patterns, public packaging signals, audit budget benchmarks, and implementation requirements.
 Validate current pricing directly with each vendor.

-Vanta, Drata, and Secureframe pricing is difficult to compare because the first quote rarely includes the full compliance cost.
+Vanta, Drata, and Secureframe pricing is difficult to compare because the first quote rarely includes the full SOC 2 cost.
 The platform fee is only one part of the budget.
 You still need an auditor, internal implementation time, security tooling, policy work, access cleanup, and often a penetration test.

 For most startups comparing Vanta vs Drata vs Secureframe, the practical planning range is: